-As the Internet and World Wide Web (WWW) are getting more and more popular, many Internet-based consumer electronic products, including Network Computers [1] and Web TVs, have been developed.
-However the Internet itself is a heterogeneous network environment, if we want to deliver WWW contents with 3D graphics information across the Internet, we will need a 3D graphics capability in each different platform.
-Furthermore, observing the development of the Internet, we believe that the software "pay-per-use" concept will be realized in the near future.
-Under this new paradigm, a 3D graphics application may be distributed from a server to a client with a different hardware architecture.
-Therefore, we decide to develop a 3D graphics library that needs to be platform independent, and Java is chosen as our programming language for its hardware-neutral feature.
+As the Internet and World Wide Web (WWW) become so popular, many Internet-based products, including Network Computers [1] and WebTVs, have been developed.
+Furthermore, in the visible future, 3D web navigation (e.g., VRML) will be a reasonable demand for web browsers.
+However the Internet itself is a heterogeneous network environment, if we want to deliver WWW contents with 3D information , we need a 3D graphics capability in each different platform.
+Therefore, we decide to develop a 3D graphics library that is platform independent.
+Java is chosen as our programming language for its hardware-neutral feature, and its wide availability on many hardware platforms, including embedded systems.

-We also notice that a multi-participant interactive environment would be a potential requirement for Internet applications, hence we developed a network library in Java, called JavaNL, to help programmers developing multi-participant applications easier.
+We also notice that a multi-participant interactive environment would be a potential demand for Internet applications, hence we also developed a Java network library, called JavaNL, to help programmers to develop multi-participant applications easier.

-We begin in section 2 and 3 with descriptions of some

-implementation issues when developing JavaGL and JavaNL, and show some results in section 4.
+We begin in section 2 and 3 with descriptions of some implementation issues when developing JavaGL and JavaNL, and show some results in section 4.
 The conclusions and future work are presented in section 5.